FAQ: Gluten and the Gluten-Free Diet

 Why is fructose sometimes a problem for people with celiac disease?
 What does the low fructose diet involve?
 What are FODMAPs?

 Two options for diagnosis include fructose and/or lactose breath tests or a dietary trial of avoiding most sources of these poorly digested carbohydrates.
-An elimination diet trial usually lasts 6-8 weeks and should be supervised by a skilled dietitian to ensure a balanced and healthy diet during the trial.
+An elimination diet usually lasting 2-8 weeks, followed by a rechallenge trial should be supervised by a skilled dietitian to ensure a balanced and healthy diet during the trial.

 If a food is labeled “gluten-free”, is it safe to consume?
 Are there small amounts of gluten in foods labeled “gluten-free?”

 Foods that are labeled “gluten-free” are safe to consume if you have celiac disease.
 As of August 2013, the Food and Drug Administration has set guidelines for the labeling of gluten-free foods.
 While gluten-free labeling is optional, companies who decide to label their products gluten-free must comply with these FDA guidelines.
 In short, products labeled gluten-free must contain less than 20 parts per million gluten per serving.
-Under twenty parts per million gluten has been determined to be too small an amount to cause villi damage in someone with celiac disease.
-This rule takes effect one year from now in August 2014 but manufactures have been aware and are currently meeting or working to meet the requirements.
-For more information, visit www.glutenfreedietitian.com under Newsletters.
+Less than twenty parts per million gluten has been determined to be too small an amount to cause villi damage in someone with celiac disease.

 What are the basics of gluten-free grocery shopping?